 Felony Convictions: Not be in jail on a felony conviction

--A copy of a current and valid photo identification;
+-A copy of a current and valid government photo identification;

--Another government document that shows your name and address
+-Other government document that shows the name and address of the voter

 OBTAINING A VOTER REGISTRATION FORM